 Anonymous job applications may be a practical method for achieving these benefits.
 Anonymous procedures have long been used in other areas.
-For example, scientists have long used double-blind and single-blind procedures in experimental research studies.
-Blind auditions for symphony orchestras have demonstrated a strong impact on gender composition [4].
+For example, scientists have long used double-blind or single-blind procedures in experimental research studies, or to peer-review other researchers' work.
+Blind auditions for symphony orchestras have demonstrated a strong impact on gender composition [3].
 These experiences show that it is generally possible to decide or select anonymously to achieve the intended outcomes.

 Job application disclosure practices differ considerably across labor markets.
-European and North American countries perform comparatively well in terms of general antidiscrimination policies and legislation (see Illustration on p.
+European and North American countries perform comparatively well in terms of general antidiscrimination policies and legislation (see the illustration on p.
 1), but this does not guarantee equality in every aspect of life.
 The kind of information that may legally be requested in job applications varies widely.
 Whereas explicitly reserving a job for a person of a certain race or gender has been illegal in the US since the 1960s, asking for very detailed personal information is standard in many Asian countries.
 For example, Chinese job ads are frequently segregated by gender, and South Korean application forms can include questions on such personal matters as smoking and drinking habits, height and weight, blood type, and financial status.